-Issuance, a leading indicator for the health of the high yield market, has been much higher quality in recent years (Chart 8).
-In fact, several years of positive earnings and more disciplined financings in the fixed, high yield market has resulted in a higher quality cohort than in previous years.
-Today, BB-rated debt accounts for 42% of the overall index while CCCs are at 17%.
-Ten years ago, BBs were at 29% and CCCs 33%.
-Single Bs have remained steady at 41% and 38%, respectively.
+Issuance, a leading indicator for the health of the high yield market, has been much higher quality in recent years for U.S. high yield as well (Chart 7).
+In fact, several years of positive earnings and more disciplined financings in the fixed, U.S. high yield market has resulted in a higher quality cohort than in previous years.

-Chart 8: Higher Quality Issuance vs. 2007
+Chart 7: Higher Quality Issuance vs. 2007